rhodricusack/heudiconv_cusacklab/README.md

+# First use of heudiconv on TCIN data

 I used the file dicominfo_ses-001.tsv to set up heuristic.py appropriately, but you shouldn't need it now.

 Throughout the following, replace [your-study-root] with the where the data will be.